-Sports for All was designed in collaboration with the Youth Sport Trust, UK and is being implemented by the British Council, Malaysia to provide children with special needs equal access to sports and high-quality physical education (PE).
+Sports For All was designed in collaboration with the Youth Sport Trust, UK and implemented by the British Council, Malaysia to provide children with special needs equal access to sports and high-quality physical education (PE).
 Through the provision of inclusive PE, sports and play opportunities, children with disabilities have a greater chance of participating in activities that will not only help them develop life and leadership skills, but can also lead to increased participation in education.

-- To showcase the Sports for All training model to policymakers with the aim of replicating and scaling up the project with new audiences.
+- To showcase the Sports For All training model to policymakers with the aim of replicating and scaling up the project with new audiences.

-- To promote youth volunteerism and enhance youth leadership skills through the Sports for All Youth Sport Leadership (YSL) Project.
+- To promote youth volunteerism and enhance youth leadership skills through the Sports For All Youth Sport Leadership (YSL) Project.

 - To enable outstanding YSL Projects to become more sustainable social enterprise models.